bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

 The special string **hosts** in this file defines that the string above is a group, and that the strings below are host members of this group.

-It is possible to set groups in a group in the same file /etc/ansible/inventory/myhost.yml.
+It is possible to set groups in a group in the same file:
+/etc/ansible/inventory/myhost.yml
 Edit it again:

 .. code-block:: yaml